 Certain industries are subject to federal jurisdiction, such as alcohol, agricultural, firearms, fish and game, mining, etc. Federal paperwork can be a lengthy process.
 Further, you could end up dealing with several agencies depending on the nature of your work.
 For instance, you could find yourself under the umbrella of securities regulation if you are starting an LLC or corporation and have co-owners who are not active participants in the business.

 Additional certification and licensing is necessary for such fields as law, education and medicine.
 Private investigators, building contractors, auto technicians and real estate agents must get licenses from the Secretary of State department.
 In the realm of retail sales, a permit is necessary to collect sales taxes.

 To learn if you need a business license, you can post your job on UpCounsel’s marketplace.
 UpCounsel retains top, experienced lawyers from around the country.
-UpCounsel associates have graduated from Yale and Harvard law schools, and UpCounsel works with such notable companies as Twilio, Stripe and Google.
+UpCounsel associates have graduated from Yale and Harvard law schools, and UpCounsel works with such notable companies as Airbnb, Menlo Ventures and Google.